lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 [^1]: There is a subtle difference in wording here.
 First, characters
     like 一, 二 and 三 should be called _ideograms_, since they represent abstract _ideas_ rather than _pictures_ of real things.
-The other examples, however, are indeed _pictograms_.
-While the terms _pictogram_ and _pictograph_ are sometimes used interchangeably, _pictograph_ is more precise when referring to ancient historical representations like cave paintings.
-In contrast, _pictogram_ is the more appropriate term when discussing characters within a writing system.
+The other examples, however, should be called _pictograms_.
+While the terms _pictogram_ and _pictograph_ are sometimes used interchangeably, I would argue that _pictograph_ is more precise when referring to ancient historical representations like cave paintings.
+In contrast, _pictogram_ should be more appropriate when discussing characters within a writing system.

 [^2]: I've heard this explanation many times, and while it might seem
     reasonable, early depictions in texts suggest otherwise.
 The pictogram